mattmalec/Pterodactyl4J/README.md

 ## Creating the PteroApplication/PteroClient Object

-Creating the PteroApplication or PteroClient Object is done via the PteroBuilder class.
-After setting the token and application URL via setters, the PteroApplication or PteroClient Object is then created by calling the `buildApplication()` or `buildClient()` method as necessary.
+Creating the PteroApplication or PteroClient object is done via the PteroBuilder class.
+Depending on your use case, the PteroApplication/PteroClient object is created by calling `createApplication` or `createClient`.
+Make sure to set your application URL and token as necessary.

 **Application Example**:
 ```java